-A wave, by definition, is a vibration that spreads in a medium, so what moves when light does?
-It is said that the electromagnetic field does, but that movement isn’t physical.
-Given no physical ether, current physics has to just declare that:
+A wave, by definition, vibrates in a medium, so what moves when light does?
+It is said that the electro-magnetic field does, but that movement isn’t physical, so physics just declares that:

 After all, if quantum waves don’t exist, no medium is needed to transmit them!
 Electromagnetic field theory then glibly explains light by saying that electric changes cause magnetic changes, and magnetic changes cause electric changes, in a circular fashion, so light is said to be a:

 Yet what renews the fields that renew?
 That an electric field powers a magnetic field that powers the electric field is like Peter paying Paul’s bill, and Paul paying Peter’s bill.
 With such logic, I could borrow a million dollars now and never pay it back.
-If light waves self-renew, light is a cosmic Ponzi scheme and physics has found the perpetual-motion machine long-sought by medieval alchemists, it is the photon!
+If light self-renews, it is a cosmic Ponzi scheme, and the perpetual-motion machine long-sought by medieval alchemists is the photon!

 Light waves never fade but waves that move matter up and down (Figure 3.10) produce friction by the second law of thermodynamics, so they always fade, with no exceptions.
 Yet light that has traveled in space for billions of years hits our telescopes the same as local light, so is it a frictionless wave?
 If so, it can’t arise from matter moving, but how can vibrating nothing (space) create something (light)?

-The evidence suggests that light is a wave that can travel through empty space, so empty space must be its medium.
-If as concluded earlier, empty space isn’t empty, just a quantum network null result, then space can be the medium of light because the:
+If light is a wave that can travel through space, empty space must be its medium, so empty space isn’t empty.
+In this model, empty space is constantly active, generating a null result, hence the:

 Note 1.
 Processing must always run, so an “idle” computer still runs a null cycle, so it isn’t doing nothing.